bbagshawAPFHC/MInERVA/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or issues, please open an issue on GitHub or contact [your-email@example.com].